kwiscale/framework/README.md

 }
 ```

-You can override template directory using App configuration passed to the constuctor:
+You can override template directory using App configuration passed to the constructor:

 ```go
 app := kwiscale.NewApp(&kswiscale.Config{